Ricard211/workMasterRepo/php-app/README.md

-This is a web template that I have created and made available for private use.
+This is a web ttemplate that I have created and made available for private use.
 Please note the licensing terms before using this template.

 ## License